forivall/tacoscript/doc/SPEC.md

 11. `#` for line comments, `#*` for block comments, `#%` for directive comments, `###` (alone on a line) for _temporarily_ commenting out blocks of code (like `#if 0` in C). `# *` for a line comment that starts with a \*.

   <code>\*\\#</code> for parts of a block comment that contains <code>\*#</code>. etc.

+12. `switch` with fallthroughs starts with `switch!`, and a plugin is used for "safe" switch statements.

 ## Extended syntax
 All of the following syntax is optional, but is default, and is part of the core tacoscript "experience".
 Each will be implemented as a plugin that can be optionally turned off/on